 September 10, 1941: Judy prerecorded “Chin Up!
 Cheerio!
 Carry On!” for Babes on Broadway.
 The session began at 12:30 p.m. and ended at 5:50 p.m.

 Also recorded on this date was a “Peters Bros. routine” for the “Hoe Down” number.
-There is no “Peters Bros.” segment in the number, but it’s possible this recording was used for an ultimately deleted segment of the “block party” sequence.
-The photo above is an MGM promotional pic for the film featuring the “block party” sequence and the “Peters Bros.” doing their deleted routine.
-The prerecording is not known to exist.
+There is no “Peters Bros.” segment in the film.
+The recording was made for an ultimately deleted segment of the “block party” sequence.
+The photo above is an MGM promotional pic for the film featuring the “block party” sequence and the “Peters Bros.” performing their routine.
+The recording is not known to exist.
 Photo provided by Kim Lundgreen.
 Thanks, Kim!

 Listen to “Chin Up, Cheerio, Carry On” here: